Early Life of Sushila Chanu Pukhrambam

 Sushila Chanu Pukhrambam made her debut in the senior national team, and was part of the squad that won the bronze medal at the 2014 Asian Games held at Incheon.
 She is recognised for her performance at the 2014-15 World Hocker League Semi-finals where the Indian team updated higher ranked teams including, most notably Japan, for a 5th place finish.
 She also led the team at Rio Olympics.
 Under her leadership the Indian women's team played at the Olympics after a gap of 36 years, having qualified in Antwerp.

-, she struggled with a major knee injury that had her consider a knee reconstruction surgery.
+Prior to the Olympics, she struggled with a major knee injury that had her consider a knee reconstruction surgery.
 She returned to training after receiving eight weeks of rest and physiotherapy.

 This article is a stub.
 You can enrich by adding more information to it.
 Send your Write Up email@example.com.